-The purpose of the Stetson Alumni Board is to serve as an advisory board for the Stetson University Alumni Association to the Office of Alumni and Parent Engagement, which serves to further the mission of Stetson University.
+The purpose of the Stetson Alumni Board is to serve as an advisory board for the Stetson University Alumni Association to the Office of Alumni Engagement, which serves to further the mission of Stetson University.
 The Board strives to promote and develop enduring relationships between alumni and the university while fostering loyalty and philanthropic support.

 The Alumni Board is comprised of members representing various class years, majors, backgrounds, professions, and geographic areas, and residing throughout Florida and other states.
 Alumni Association Directors are elected for a three-year term.
 See which Board Member is in your district!